ubicucsd/bootcamp_19_20/2_LinuxTerminal.md

 Let's take a step back and talk about all the files in your computer are organized.
 As you know, you can have different files stored in different places on your computer.
 You do this by creating folders (inside of other folders), and creating files inside of them.
 This is **exactly how our server works**, except we call folders "directories".

 Similar to how "Desktop" is a folder on your computer, "Home" is a directory on your account on the server.
 And similar to how your "Desktop" can have folders created in it, so can "Home".
 You can look at what's inside with the `ls` command, which is short for "list".
-Type `ls` to see what is in your "Home" directory.
+Type `ls` to see what's in your "Home" directory.
 (We now know how to find something!)

-The answer: nothing!
+### What Can I Do?

+There's nothing in your home directory!
 Let's change that by creating a directory.
 You can do this with the `mkdir` command.
 Let's create a directory called "software" by doing `mkdir software`.
 Confirm that this worked by looking at your home directory again.

---

-The forward slashes in a terminal console represent directories, with the home directory being a ```~```.
-Your default folder on EC2 is your use folder, which is ```~/username```.
-This means the folder named after your username is a subfolder of the home folder, which is represented by ```~```.
+Now that we can find the "software" directory, let's move into it (the equivalent of opening a folder on your laptop).
+Type `cd software` to **c**hange **d**irectory to software.
+Next, type `ls` and confirm that nothing is in this freshly created directory.
+Create another directory here called "docs" (yes, directories can contain other directories, much like folders can contain folders!).

+Great!
+You can now make a directory and enter it.
+The last step is to exit the directory.
+You can do this by just telling the terminal to change directory to whatever contains the current directory (i.e. the parent directory).
+The alias for the parent directory is `..`.
+Confirm you've moved back to the home directory using `ls`.

+On your laptop, if you want to get to a deeply nested folder, you have to keep unfolding the layers by opening multiple folders.
+Wouldn't it be nice to be able to just get directly to a folder?
+We can do this using `cd` by specifying multiple layers we want to change into.
+For example, we just created a "docs" inside of "software".
+We can get into this directory by typing `cd software/docs`, where the terminal will recognize "/" as a sign that what follows will be inside of "software".

+Finally, let's go back home.
+You might think that `cd ../..` will take you there, and you would be right!
+You'd look at the parent's parent, which is the home directory.
+However, there's an easier way.
+Much like `..` is an alias to the parent directory, `~` is an alias to your home directory.
+Simply do `cd ~` from anywhere and you'll end up home!

+`.` is a special alias too!
+Can you figure out what it refers to?
+Try `cd .` and see where you go.

 ### [Your Turn!]
 Investigate Genetic Data